26-yr-old goes out for morning jog, later found dead on Aksa beach

-The man, who was found dead in the morning yesterday, is suspected to have had a seizure attack; his body has been sent for a post-mortem
+The man, who was found dead in the morning yesterday, is suspected to have had a seizure attack.
+Police have registered an accidental death report; his body has been sent for a post-mortem

 A 26-year-old man was found dead at Aksa beach in the morning on Wednesday.
 Locals called in the Malvani police when they found his body face down in the sand, and the police registered an accidental death report.
 His body has been sent for an autopsy at Shatabdi Hospital.